 - Development of expressive capabilities in writing, speaking, and the arts,

 - Cultivation of world citizenship-an understanding of those not like oneself, and

 - Integration of knowledge into a meaningful synthesis.

 Full-time students must be registered for a minimum of 12 credits each semester.
 The normal course load for the academic semester is 16 credits.

-Review this list of courses.
 Courses are announced approximately 3-6 months prior to the start of the semester.
 Exchange students will express their interest in courses at topics during the application process, and Furman will work to put together a schedule for the exchange student.
 Upon arrival, the student has approximately one week to make changes to the schedule as needed.

 Courses at Furman are typically identified by codes separated into three distinct parts.
 The first segment designates the academic subject of the course, the second component relates to the level of instruction, and the final element (when displayed) assists with the identification of the meeting times and location for individual course sections.

 Credit bearing undergraduate courses typically are numbered between 100 and 599, graduate instruction is typically numbered between 600 and 999.

 - 100-299 introductory courses, geared to freshmen and sophomores

 - 300-499 advanced courses, designed for majors and other students with appropriate background and/or prerequisites